What is The Definition of Distracted Driving?

 Many, but not all, states have implemented general laws related to distracted driving.
 These general laws may not address specific activities.
 Many states have also chosen to ban specific activities, such as texting while driving, while not addressing a more general definition of distracted driving.

-On a national level, the NHTSA has been working tirelessly to educate American drivers to the dangers of distracted driving.
+On a national level, the NHTSA has been working tirelessly to educate American drivers on the dangers of distracted driving.
 The NHTSA has partnered with many states to implement education and legislation related to distractions.
 The NHTSA offers federal advice and guidance, but the ultimate decision about distracted driving laws is left up to individual states.
 According to the Governors’ Highway Safety Association (GHSA), distracted driving laws currently include the following:

 Georgia’s Distracted Driving Laws